Alessandro1103/obsidian/Vault1/Zettelkasten/CSP PT2.md

 ![[Pasted image 20231203124546.png|400]]
 ![[Pasted image 20231203124553.png|400]]
 ![[Pasted image 20231203124601.png|400]]
+u add the element removed before
 ![[Pasted image 20231203124614.png|400]]
 ![[Pasted image 20231203124622.png|400]]
 ![[Pasted image 20231203124631.png|400]]
 ![[Pasted image 20231203124637.png|400]]
+order is important to understand when the element in the domain of that variable is not used, e.g. in (v1,v2), 5 is not used

 **Theorem: Runtime of AC-3**: